abdalrahmanalkayyali02/GradeReport/README.md

     - set the course name
     - get the course name
     - set the course number id
+    * when we set the course it we muse take care about these condition it have some number must be setting for each college it start as :
+        - IT college           : 145
+        - Medical college      : 189
+        - Engeennering college : 201
+        - Since college        : 204
+        - Licture college      : 072
+        - Lawyer college       : 301
+        - Media college        : 305
+        - Teth Medical college : 312
+        - Nursing college      : 322
+        - Sport college        : 309

     - get the course id
     - set the course credits
     - get the course credits